 If you wish to make your donation a gift we can help there too.
 Just e-mail us at elizabethaross@me.com and we can send your recipient a card.
 By the time that schools open again in January 2022, Ugandan children will have missed almost 2 years of class time due to the Covid pandemic.
 Students from more affluent families have had access to online learning, something not an option for impoverished rural families.
 Loss of education is detrimental for all children but those from marginalized societies like ours suffer most, with girls being the most impacted.
 Falling family incomes have forced children into the informal job market in large numbers, setting back attempts to end child labor by 20 years.
 Most will never return to school, and early marriage and teen pregnancy rates have ballooned.
 More than a third (35%) of our children polled said they were not interested in learning or had dropped out of school permanently.

 Aware of this crisis and determined to to help keep families motivated about the benefits of education, as well as reducing students anxiety about returning to school, the Kasiisi Project and its Ugandan partner, The Kibale Forest Schools' Program, have undertaken to bring school work to children in their villages.
 Thanks to a monumental effort by our staff, for 4 months, during heavy rains, 2,500 children in Grades 3-5 have received educational packs of pencils, crayons and paper and biweekly packets of school work produced by the Ugandan Government.
 Every month we print, collate, and bind 110,000 work sheets and distribute them using motorbike taxis, community leaders and village health teams to 2,500 children in 130 villages.
 Every 2 weeks, work is collected, marked and returned to the students.
 Weekly story time on the local radio makes literature and comprehension available to another 20,000 children, and environmental workbooks, art and storytelling competitions and family history projects keep our conservation and health goals in everyone's minds.
 We hope that by January there will be no need for such an enormous undertaking but we will still be there to provide the support that the schools need as they begin the huge job of getting their students back on track.
 We join with Ugandan parents, teachers and local government to express our enormous gratitude to the generous donors who made this critical but very expensive initiative possible.
-If you are interested in supporting the initiative or any of our other programs you can do so through the donate page.
-Teachers from Kasiisi Project schools were joined by our staff this week for their first COVID vaccinations.
-It is much too early to say that things are close to normal - as yet only 4 of 7 primary school classes are back in school, and it is going to take until the end of 2023 for children to catch up with missed lessons - but there is light at the end of the tunnel.
-Thanks to generous funding from you, the hard work and ingenuity of our staff and support from enthusiastic parents, we have managed to keep all our staff paid and most of our programs goin, even if it took some lateral thinking!
-One of the great strengths of the Kasiisi Project is that it invests in a wide-range of different projects giving us flexibility and an ability to think outside the box.
-Never an organization to turn down new opportunities, we have see the huge benefits of this holistic approach during the current crisis.
-By transferring skills between programs, prioritizing projects requiring less face to face contact and devising new ways to continue with funded activities we have so far weathered the storms of 2020.
-We pray we are almost out of the woods, but, even with future hurdles that may arise in the coming months, this year has taught us that we have the skills and strength to clear them.
+If you are interested in supporting the initiative or any of our other programs you can do so through the donate page. |

 Categories